MirunaRamesh030207/CampusLostFound/README.md

 ## 📄 License

-This project is for educational purposes only.
+This project is for all purposes.